 We at Versachalk have always been curious about people who use our liquid chalk markers.
-We also look forward to having artists, who have yet to discover our products, join our community.
-So we set up an exploratory project on finding unusual canvases for liquid chalk art and invited artists to participate.
+We also look forward to having artists who have yet to discover our products join our community.
+So we set up an exploratory project to find unusual canvases for liquid chalk art and invited artists to participate.

 That’s how we met chalk artist Katie Bush, co-founder of the Georgia Chalk Artists Guild and Creative Director of Aqua Aura Chalk Designs.
-Katie has been an active professional chalk artist since 2013.
+Katie has been an active professional chalk artist since 2013, specializing in murals.
 She branched out into sign lettering and design in 2014.
-Her specialty is murals.

 Postcard On Glass

-We challenged Katie to use our liquid chalk markers on a canvas that was neither chalkboard, nor pavement.
-So she grabbed an empty picture frame and a box of Versachalk, then flew to Central America.
+We challenged Katie to use our liquid chalk markers on a canvas that was neither chalkboard nor pavement.
+So she grabbed an empty picture frame and a box of Versachalk liquid chalk markers, then flew to Central America.
 Check out her framed glass postcard photo taken at a Costa Rican beach.

 The Cat Who Never Strayed From Art